JaneliaSciComp/spoke/README.md

   b.
 Click 'Enable Remote Command Server' and then click 'My Address'.
   c.
 (If Spoke is on separate machine) Write down the IP address; you'll need to type that into the MATLAB client code.
 3. Launch MATLAB
   a.
-If not done already, add root folder and subfolders to MATLAB path [link](link to how to do it)
+If not done already, [add root folder and subfolders to MATLAB path](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html)
 4. Launch Spoke
   a.
 If Spoke is on same machine; enter "spoke" on the MATLAB command line
   b.
-If Spoke is on separate machine; enter "spoke('<SpikeGLX IP address>')" on the MATLAB command line
+If Spoke is on separate machine; enter "spoke('\<SpikeGLX IP address\>')" on the MATLAB command line

 ## Running Spoke
 Spoke currently has three modes of selective data display: